Br3dget/Petadoption-website/README.md

 # Pet Adoption Website
 This project is a simple pet adoption website built using HTML,CSS and Javascript.
-It will display available pets for adoption and allows users to adopt a pet.
+It will display available pets for adoption and allows users to view available pets, adopt them, and see adopted pets all within one page.

 ## Features
-Navigation Bar; Easy navigation through different sections of the website.
+Navigation Bar: Navigate between different sections like Home, About, Services, Booking, and Contact.
-Pet Gallery; Display of pets available for adoption with images.
+Home Section: Display available pets for adoption with their images.
-Interactive Buttons; Buttons to view cats and dogs and to show interest in adoption.
-Event Listeners; Interactive elements using JavaScript event listeners.
+Adopt Pets: Users can select and adopt pets, and the adopted pets will be displayed in a dedicated section.
+Interactive Buttons: Buttons for adopting pets and viewing all available cats and dogs.
+Single Page Application: All interactions and content updates happen on a single page.

 ## Project Structure
 The project consists of three main files: